Creating a component

 Waste type.
 Percentage or Fixed.
 Percentage is best for area-based materials; Fixed (e.g. 100mm per length) is best for lineal materials.
 See Waste and pitch.

 Material orders.
 Tick if this component can be added to material orders.
-You can also pre-assign a flashing drawing or image to represent the component.
+You can also pre-assign a drawing or image to represent the component.
 See Creating material orders.

-Walked example: roofing tiles
+Walked example: outdoor deck

 2. Type: Main.